Choosing NIJ Certified Hard Armor: Buying Guide

 “The first step to choosing the right NIJ-certified body armor for your defensive needs is to understand your defensive needs.”

-What is the primary objective of owning Armor Panels?
+What is the primary objective of owning armor panels?
 To provide ballistic protection.
-And the first thing to consider when understanding your defensive needs is the threats you are likely to face.
+The first thing to consider when understanding your defensive needs is the threats you are likely to face.

 Once you have determined the threat you are more likely to face, you can choose the protection that offers the corresponding NIJ level of protection.